-This post tells you where you can find free Wi-Fi all over New York City.
+This post tells you where you can find free Wi-Fi throughout New York City.
+We will also tell you where you can charge your devices for free!

 You may be surprised at just how many locations you can easily find free Wi-Fi that is set up by New York City for the public to use.
-We will also tell you where to charge your devices for free!

 PARKS AND PUBLIC SPACES

-You can see the entire list of NYC Parks with access to Wi-Fi by looking at the NYC Parks Wi-Fi page.
+You can see the list of NYC Parks with access to Wi-Fi by looking at the NYC Parks Wi-Fi page.

-Here are the better-known parks and public spaces with access to free Wi-Fi.
+Below are the better-known parks and public spaces with access to free Wi-Fi.

 Lower Manhattan